gaudes/ioBroker.fahrplan/README.md

 | Setting                     | Description
 |-----------------------------|---
 | Provider                    |  Selection of public transport provider, currently DB und ÖBB
+| Update interval             |  Interval for updates of the routes in minutes
+| Mark delayed after Delay in |  Define minutes after a delay should be marked as delay, per default a delay is marked when the delay is larger than one minute
 | Create HTML view            |  Creates per route a configurable HTML table in an object
-| Update interval             |  Interval for updates of the routes in minutes
 | Save detailed objects       |  Configuration of output objects
 | Save JSON elements          |  Return from HAFAS is JSON, should be saved for troubleshooting